arfai1213/AWS-SOA-C02/README.md

 - How to use
     - create interface type VPC endpoints for services that are powered by PrivateLink
     - once these endpoints are created, any traffic destined to these IPs will get privately routed to the corresponding AWS services.

+## CloudTrail
+- Trace API call to AWS resources for audit purpose
+- CloudTrail logs delivered to the S3 bucket are encrypted by server-side encryption by AWS using SSE-S3